sanity-io/document-internationalization/README.md

 # @sanity/document-internationalization

 - This is a completely new, **Sanity Studio v3 exclusive version** of @sanity/document-internationalization released as v2.0.0 which contains new features and requires content migrations to upgrade from previous versions.
-There is example code below.
+There is an example code below.

 - For the **Studio v3 compatible version** of the original plugin, please install v1.0.0 and above.